 - soil vapor and multi-phase extraction

 - air sparging

 - physical containment

 - groundwater extraction and treatment

-Doug pioneered the full-scale implementation of several innovative site cleanup strategies, including the use of anaerobic biodegradation processes to destroy chlorinated solvents in aerobic aquifers, and the biodegradation of dense non-aqueous phase liquid (DNAPL) in fractured bedrock.
-He has managed many remedial investigations and feasibility studies under CERCLA regulations and has been the technical lead on projects involving contaminant fate and transport modeling, financial risk analysis, laboratory and field scale pilot testing, and treatment system design.
+Doug has also helped advance the full-scale implementation of several innovative site cleanup strategies, including the use of anaerobic biodegradation processes to destroy chlorinated solvents in aerobic aquifers, and the biodegradation of dense non-aqueous phase liquid (DNAPL) in fractured bedrock.
+He has managed many remedial investigations and feasibility studies and has been the technical lead on projects involving contaminant fate and transport modeling, financial risk analysis, and litigation support.